cyriux/Monoidz-kata/MonoidsWithPBT.md

 ## Closure of Operations

-If we generalize the previous assertion we can define an interesting property called the Closure of the Operation in the DDD book: "The type method signatures are all about the type itself as parameters and retur types, and nothing else but primitives".
+If we generalize the previous assertion we can define an interesting property called the Closure of the Operation in the DDD book: "The type method signatures are all about the type itself as parameters and return types, and nothing else but primitives".

 Another way to express that property is "given any 2 values (instances) of the type, combining them still gives us an instance of that type".
 Let's make this property explicit in another dedicated automated test, using random values (instances):